Village halls and community buildings

 - Discounts on ACRE's model documents for village halls

-- A reduced price on training and briefing events organised by CAH
+- A reduced price on some training and briefing events organised by CAH

-We will continue to send the Village Hall News publication to anyone who wishes to receive it but all other aspects of the Community Halls Advice Service are now open to subscribers only.
+We will continue to send the quarterly Village Hall News publication to anyone wishing to receive it but all other aspects of our support for community buildings are now open to subscribers only.